Atrioventricular block (AV block)

 At a glance

-• Atrioventricular block (AV block) is caused by an impairment in the conduction (transmission) of electrical impulses in the heart.
+• An atrioventricular block (AV block) is a cardiac arrhythmia or heart rhythm disorder which is caused by impaired conduction (transmission) of electrical impulses in the heart.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.